garden-io/garden/docs/examples/simple-project.md

       ports:
         - name: http
           containerPort: 8080
-      endpoints:
+      ingresses:
         - path: /hello-node
           port: http
 ```
 The [services](../guides/configuration.md#Services) directive is specific to container modules, and defines the services exposed by the module.
 In this case, our containerized Node.js server.
-The sub-directives tell Garden how to start the service and which endpoints to expose.
+The sub-directives tell Garden how to start the service and which ingress endpoints to expose.

 ## Deploying